 We had expected to drop some elevation as we rode into Zumbahua, a town a bit south of Quilotoa Crater Lake.
 However we didn’t seem to loose much and the town itself has some very steep roads we hadn’t expected.
 The residents here must have great lung capacity as well as incredible leg muscles!

-We found our way north towards Quilotoa and travelled through small Quechua communities, primarily made up of aboriginal groups who practice labour-intensive farming on slopes that would challenge heavy equipment.
+We found our way north towards Quilotoa and traveled through small Quechua communities, primarily made up of aboriginal groups who practice labour-intensive farming on slopes that would challenge heavy equipment.
 The slope on some fields was amazingly steep and shows the fields are cultivated by hand as no wheeled machine would stay steady on such slopes.

 There is obviously a great amount of work being done to build the community of Quilotoa as a tourist destination.
 There is a surprising amount of construction in the works.
-There is a mix of finished and under construction buildings that will provide all sorts of tourist services from restaurants, hostels, hotels, what looks like a zip line installation, and heaps of shops selling weaving, textiles and indigenous crafts.
+There is a mix of finished and under-construction buildings that will provide all sorts of tourist services from restaurants, hostels, hotels, what looks like a zip line installation, and heaps of shops selling weaving, textiles and indigenous crafts.
 It appears that in a few years the town will look like Jasper or Banff ….
-I’m not sure if the will be a good thing or not.
+I’m not sure if that will be a good thing or not.

 Despite the cloudy skies it was interesting to see the Laguna, although the water didn’t show any remarkable colours.
 It did have drifting areas of distinctive green shades from minerals in the water.
 For a 600 year old volcanic crater, it seems quite young in geologic scale.